-The Bureau of Meteorology issues a seasonal flow forecast for the unregulated inflow to Hume Dam (see the figure below).
+The Bureau of Meteorology's seasonal flow forecast for the unregulated inflow into Hume Dam has been unavailable since the 6 July 2025 forecast update.
+In lieu of this, the seasonal flow forecast for the Murray River at Biggara, located upstream and in close proximity to Hume Dam has been referenced to provide indicative inflow conditions (see the figure below).
 Though preliminary, this may suggest the potential inflows into dam in the coming month.
-For the July to September 2025 period, all of the forecast quantiles, except one, are below the historical flows, suggesting a higher likelihood of dry conditions during this period.

-The graph for July to September 2025 is shown below, and updates can be found at: Seasonal Streamflow Forecasts: Water Information: Bureau of Meteorology
+Forecast quantiles are tighter around historical medians from September to November 2025.
+The graph for September to November 2025 is shown below, and updates can be found at: Seasonal Streamflow Forecasts: Water Information: Bureau of Meteorology

-Unregulated inflow to Hume Dam
+Murray River at Biggara (ID: 401012)

-Forecast for Jul 2025 - Sep 2025
+Forecast for Sep 2025 - Nov 2025

-Generated: 13:25 06/07/2025 (ver.
+Generated: 17:09 04/09/2025 (ver.
 2.11.1)